Stacked Stone For Your Pool? Yes!

 · A stacked stone panel that has come loose can be reattached by applying thinset mortar with a trowel.
 Be sure to read an installation guide before attempting this repair.

 Natural stacked stone is extremely durable, and since any material used in a pool will eventually be vulnerable to damage, doesn’t it make sense to choose the one you really want?
-Visit MSI’s website to view the many options available to help you create the ultimate backyard haven.
+Contact our helpful representatives online via convenient live chat to learn more, locate an authorized MSI retailer in your area, or plan a showroom visit.